algolia/magento/_src/m1-indexing.md

 The attributes you specify for sorting are automatically indexed as retrievable but not searchable.
 There is no need to specify them in the searchable attributes table.

-There are 3 sorting strategies by default in addition to relevancy - from lowest price to highest, from highest price to lowest, and from newest to oldest.
+There are 3 sorting strategies by default, in addition to relevancy - from lowest price to highest, from highest price to lowest, and from newest to oldest.

 <figure>
     <img src="../../../img/sorts.png" class="img-responsive" alt="Sorting strategies">